 Figure Q.1- Network discovery listening to the target link

 Figure Q.1 shows the case for network discovery listening to the target link with extended Link_Action.
-In (0) and (1), SRCF turns on only the receiver of the candidate radio using Link_Action message with newly defined action name which is LINK_RX_ON.
+In (0) and (1), SR-MIHF turns on only the receiver of the candidate radio using Link_Action message with newly defined action name which is LINK_RX_ON.
 In (2), the candidate link listens to network detection related messages, such as beacon of IEEE 802.11 network.
 In (3), candidate link informs detection of a new link using Link_Detected message

-Using location information
+Network discovery: using location information